sfigg/commercialization-public/manufacture/desktop/sysprep--generalize--a-windows-installation.md

     ```

     >[!Note]
-    >If you are generalizing a VHD, use the `/mode:vm` option with the Sysprep command-line.
+    >If you are generalizing a VHD that will be deployed as a VHD on the same virtual machine or hypervisor, use the `/mode:vm` option with the Sysprep command-line.

     The computer generalizes the image and shuts down.